 Use your time wisely and find the best opportunities

 Let’s take an example.
 At the beginning of the 1990s, the economy of Phoenix was at its lowest point.
-Houses that has been purchased for $100,000 were selling for $75,000.
+Houses that have been purchased for $100,000 were selling for $75,000.
 Kiyosaki used as his market public auctions of houses that had been repossessed and he acquired the same type of houses for $20,000.
 He went on to sell them for $60,000, thereby making a very comfortable profit.

-After 6 months acting in this way, he had made a total net income of $190,000 for just 30 hours of actual work!
+After 6 months of acting in this way, he had made a total net income of $190,000 for just 30 hours of actual work!